 Our attorneys can help you make sure your application is complete, accurate and submitted on time.
 We will help you gather all of the information needed to prove your case and will guide you through the complicated claims process.

-To learn more about how we can help you, contact Phillips Disability today to schedule a free consultation.
+To learn more about how we can help you, contact Dayes Law Firm PC today to schedule a free consultation.
 Our attorneys work on a contingency fee basis and do not charge for handling your claim unless you recover benefits.